 Whitewashed Mediterranean villages above a turquoise sea

-Wherever you land, the Greek Islands grab your attention and don’t let go.
-While popular islands like Santorini and Mykonos have undoubtedly suffered under the weight of overtourism, there are plenty of others to explore that offer more off-the-beaten path experiences.
-Take in the lush Ionian Islands or the far-flung Dodecanese — whatever you choose, you're in for an incredible experience.
+Wherever you make landfall, the Greek Islands grab your attention and don’t let go.
+Whether you crave beaches, warm seas, history or nightlife, it's easy to find your own island in the sun.
+It's fair to say that popular islands such as Santorini and Mykonos have suffered under the weight of overtourism, but there are plenty of isles to explore that offer more off-the-beaten-path experiences.
+Try exploring the lush Ionian Islands or the far-flung Dodecanese.
+Whichever sun-warmed island you choose, you're in for an incredible experience.
+Take time to plan the perfect island-hopping adventure and narrow down the islands that are right for you.

 26. Ring of Kerry, Ireland